-- Most taxpayers must have basic coverage or pay an annual tax penalty. - Federal tax credits will help many more people afford private coverage. - Some large employers (more than 100 employees) will pay per-employee penalties under certain circumstances if they do not offer certain basic health benefits. - Medicaid programs will cover many more people. - Every state will have a state or federal exchange offering one-stop shopping to consumers who will be able to compare prices, benefits, and health plan performance on easy-to-use websites.
+- Most taxpayers must have basic coverage or pay an annual tax penalty. - Federal tax credits will help many more people afford private coverage. - Some employers will pay per-employee penalties under certain circumstances if they do not offer certain basic health benefits. - Medicaid programs will cover many more people. - Every state has a state or federal exchange offering one-stop shopping to consumers who will be able to compare prices, benefits, and health plan performance on easy-to-use websites.
 People who want to take advantage of tax credits must purchase insurance through an exchange.